drangoht/netcore_tdd_training/README.md

 Some Training in TDD

-If you won't to be spoil on CodeWars Katas, show only the katas you solve yourself ;)
+If you won't to be spoiled on CodeWars Katas, show only the katas you solve yourself ;)